lwshaffer25/content/privacy-policy.md

 * Email address
 * Password
 * LTI credentials
+  *
+* Any information contained in content that you upload

 ## How we use the information

+We may access and use information collected to do any of the following:

-* We may use your email address to communicate with you concerning
+* Communicate with you concerning the Prendus services
+* Run analyses to improve the Prendus services and further education research
+* Ensure the Prendus services function correctly
+* Develop and improve the Prendus services

 ## How we protect the information

 We strive to store and transmit all personally identifiable information securely using a variety of means:

 * Much of the content is stored with [Graphcool](https://www.graph.cool/).
 You can view their [privacy policy](https://github.com/graphcool/content/blob/master/static/legal/terms.md#privacy-policy) and see their [security practices](https://github.com/graphcool/content/blob/master/static/legal/terms.md#security) for more information
+* We secure admin access to our servers using public-key cryptography
+* We use HTTPS to encrypt network communications wherever feasible

 ## How can you control your data